Essays on Art, Collecting & Institutional Narratives

-For a comprehensive introduction to the field, explore our guide to contemporary African art.
+For a broader introduction to the field, explore our guide to contemporary African art.

 Key Areas of Research

-- Art Market Dynamics – The evolution of contemporary African art within European and international markets.
+- Art Market Dynamics – The evolution of contemporary African art within European, American and international art markets, with attention to both opportunity and the limits of market-driven visibility.

 -